 Food Available in the Kanchenjunga Base Camp Trek:

-The cost of the Kanchenjunga Circuit Trek will affect by what kind of services you would like to have; such as hire Guide and Porter, a porter for every single trekker, transportation, and how many days trek you would like to do.
-Normally, most of the trekkers hire a professional trekking Guide and experience a Porter for every two trekkers.
+The cost of the Kanchenjunga Circuit Trek will affect by what kind of services you would like to have; such as hiring a Guide and Porter, a porter for every single trekker, transportation, and how many days of trek you would like to do.
+Normally, most trekkers hire a professional trekking Guide and experience a Porter for every two trekkers.
 Likewise, most of the trekkers like to fly Suketar at Taplejung however sometimes the flight is not sure due to the weather in Suketar.
 So, it would be best to fly Kathmandu to Bhadrapur and drive to Taplejung on the same day.
-The cost will be almost similar either fly to Suketar or Bhadrapur when getting in Taplejung.
-The trekking permits fee also makes trip costs different which is not often changed.
-The Kanchenjunga Circuit Trek cost will be different now and after six months or next year.
-However, we at Nepal Mother House are glad to offer you pre-trip booking for the next year 2023 or 2024, or the coming spring (March, April, May) and autumn (September, October, and November) 2022.
+The price will be almost similar to either fly to Suketar or Bhadrapur when getting to Taplejung.
+The trekking permit fee also makes trip costs different which is not often changed.
+Kanchenjunga Circuit Trek Itinerary and its duration also affect the cost of the trip.
+The Kanchenjunga Trekking cost will be different now and after six months or next year.
+However, we at Nepal Mother House are glad to offer you a pre-trip booking for the next year 2023 or 2024, or the coming spring (March, April, May) and autumn (September, October, and November) 2022.